singletn/singletn/packages/core/README.md

 | `updater`   | This parameter can either be a function that receives current state as a parameter and returns a new state or a partial/complete new state to be merged to current state. |
 | `silent` | Optional boolean parameter that defaults to `false`.
 When set to `true`, prevents emitting event to listeners |

-## Can my singletn be, well, not a singletn? 🤓
+## Can my singletn be, well, not a singleton? 🤓

 Well, yes!
 Although we must advise to use this carefully, here's one possible approach to do so: